 - Building a React Notification System

-If you want to see notification workflows in action, explore our pre-built templates for GitHub events (pull requests, issues, CI/CD) and Stripe events (payments, subscriptions, disputes).
+To see workflows in action, explore our templates for GitHub events (pull requests, issues, CI/CD) and Stripe events (payments, subscriptions, disputes).